What Are Wood Pellets Made of?

 "Pellets burn better than ordinary wood logs.
 Hence, wood pellets might contain certain chemical additives in order to sustain the burning, and so do not represent the most environmentally friendly fuel."

 Among the current solid fuels available on the market the wood pellets are one of the most eco-friendly.
-However, there are specific standards and guidelines (namely for the Swedish manufacturers of pellets) that allow for the use of chemical components for the purpose of gluing the wood residuals, most of the pellets producers do not add any binders or other burning improvement substances.
+However, there are specific standards and guidelines (namely for the Swedish manufacturers of pellets) that allow for the use of chemical components for the purpose of glueing the wood residuals, most of the pellets producers do not add any binders or other burning improvement substances.
 The binding occurs under considerable pressure, namely due to the linking properties of the lignin the wood chips consist of.
 In addition to this, it should be mentioned that the better burning rates of the wood pellets are due to their high density and low humidity characteristics.

 "Wood pellets can be stored anywhere for as long as one wishes."